kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     `Access-Control-Allow-Methods` response header specifies one or more HTTP methods are accepted by the server when accessing the requested resource.
     `Access-Control-Allow-Headers` response header indicates which HTTP headers can be used during the actual cross-origin request.

 The `Access-Control-Max-Age` optional response header indicates how long (in seconds) the information provided by the headers `Access-Control-Allow-Methods` and `Access-Control-Allow-Headers` can be cached by client.
 The default value for `Access-Control-Max-Age` is 5 seconds.
-Until the time specified by `Access-Control-Max-Age` elapses, the client doesn’t have to send another "preflight" request.
+Until the time specified by `Access-Control-Max-Age` elapses, the client doesn't have to send another "preflight" request.

 The optional response header `Access-Control-Expose-Headers` controls which HTTP response headers are exposed to clients for the actual cross-origin request.